 - $25,000 for property damage or destruction

 Of course, you also have the option to buy additional coverage to protect your finances in the event of a motorcycle crash.
-Some drivers opt for full coverage, which includes comprehensive and collision insurance.
-Comprehensive insurance will also cover damage to your bike other than collisions.
+Some drivers opt for full coverage, which includes comprehensive insurance and collision insurance.

 Penalties for Violating Alabama Motorcycle Laws